igi64/ibekg/README.md

 A multiplatform key generator library.

-ibekg will be fully open sourced by September, 2013.
+ibekg will be fully open sourced in September, 2013.